LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Which one is better?

-The LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor is the better buy for most gamers due to its jaw-dropping 240Hz refresh rate that crushes the DualUp's 60Hz.
-That said, grab the LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor if you need more vertical screen space for multitasking - it's ideal for productivity.
+The LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor is the better buy for most people - its 240Hz refresh rate crushes the LG DualUp’s 60Hz.
+That said, grab the LG DualUp if you need a versatile monitor for multitasking and creative work - it's heavier but excels in vertical workspace.

 Who should buy each?